Getting organized goes a long way.

 Get rid of that gym membership you never use or the magazine subscription you forgot about.
-Use only in-network ATMs for an average savings of $4.57 per transaction, according to a new Bankrate survey.
+Use only in-network ATMs so you don’t get hit with fees for withdrawing your money.
 Make sure you claim all applicable tax credits and deductions.
 Shop smarter at the grocery store by making a list and buying only what you need.
 Find alternatives for expensive items, and compare brands to get the best price.

-By trimming excess waste and spending, you’ll find you have extra money you never knew you had — money which can then be put towards your financial goals.
+By trimming excess waste and spending, you’ll find you have extra money you never knew you had — money which can then be put toward your financial goals.

 Check Your Credit Report and Know Your Credit Score

 And if you do find an error, take the time to dispute it.
-A credit score represents your credit-worthiness – how much of a risk you may be for a lender or credit provider.
+A credit score represents your credit-worthiness — how much of a risk you may be for a lender.
 Scores are based on several factors — the most important of which are paying bills on time, every time, and keeping balances low on revolving credit, such as credit cards.